Logi Geirsson

-Logi Eldon Geirsson (born 10 October 1982), born in Reykjavík is a retired Icelandic handballer.
+Logi Eldon Geirsson (born 10 October 1982) is a retired Icelandic handballer.
 His retirement was due to successive shoulder injuries.

-Raised in Hafnarfjörður, Iceland.
-He's the son of former Icelandic star Geir Hallsteinsson, who also played as a professional handballer during his playing career.
+Raised in Hafnarfjörður, Iceland, Logi is the son of former Icelandic star Geir Hallsteinsson, who also played as a professional handballer during his playing career.

-He started his playing career with multiple Icelandic champions, FH Hafnarfjörður.
+Logi started his playing career with multiple Icelandic champions, FH Hafnarfjörður.
 After playing with the FH first team for a couple of years, Logi was sold to TBV Lemgo and finally got into the Icelandic national team.
 However, he did not get many chances for the Icelandic national team until Viggó Sigurðsson took over from Guðmundur Guðmundsson after the 2004 Olympic Games.